-Within due time, the entire production will be moving from Fort Macleod to the Brooks area.
+Within due time, the production will be moving from Fort Macleod to the Brooks area.
 Staying within the Southern Alberta region, but moving closer to home for the Hermus’s.
 We aim to make this transition as smooth as possible, with limited interruption in production.
-This makes it easier on both the consumers, businesses and the goats themselves!
+This makes it easier on both the consumers and businesses.

 According to the official Canadian Food Inspection Agency (CFIA) website, the definition of “local” is

 – food produced in the province or territory in which it is sold, or